mxklb/multilang/README.md

 ## Register Translations - Adding languages

-Single translations are defined within single javascript ("json") files for best abstraction purpose.
+Single translations are defined within single `.js` files for best abstraction purpose.
 For each language generate one js file with UTF8 character encoding.

 - Register translations for each `class="multilang"` element `id`